Forcing (mathematics): Random reals

-Because of the mutual inter-definability between $r$ and $G$, one generally writes $M[r]$ for $M[G]$.
+Because of this mutual inter-definability between $r$ and $G$, one generally writes $M[r]$ for $M[G]$.

 A different interpretation of reals in $M[G]$ was provided by Dana Scott.
 Rational numbers in $M[G]$ have names that correspond to countably-many distinct rational values assigned to a maximal antichain of Borel sets – in other words, a certain rational-valued function on $I = [0,1]$.
 Real numbers in $M[G]$ then correspond to Dedekind cuts of such functions, that is, measurable functions.

 Boolean-valued models

 Perhaps more clearly, the method can be explained in terms of Boolean-valued models.
 In these, any statement is assigned a truth value from some complete atomless Boolean algebra, rather than just a true/false value.
 Then an ultrafilter is picked in this Boolean algebra, which assigns values true/false to statements of our theory.
 The point is that the resulting theory has a model that contains this ultrafilter, which can be understood as a new model obtained by extending the old one with this ultrafilter.
 By picking a Boolean-valued model in an appropriate way, we can get a model that has the desired property.
 In it, only statements that must be true (are "forced" to be true) will be true, in a sense (since it has this extension/minimality property).